SoftwareAG/c8y-docs/content/release-notes/10-7-0-bundle/10-7-0-migration.md

 #### Deprecation of breadcrumbs

-As announced in the [Migration notes for release 10.5.7](/release-notes/10-5-7/#10-5-7-migration), the breadcrumb functionality for groups and devices has been changed to improve performance.
-Breadcrumbs on devices and groups have been made configurable and are turned off by default.
+[MTM-29924] Other than announced in the [Migration notes for release 10.5.7](/release-notes/10-5-7/#10-5-7-migration), the breadcrumb functionality for groups and devices has not been removed entirely.
+To improve performance breadcrumbs on devices and groups have been made configurable instead and are turned off by default.
+They can be turned on by setting the `breadcrumbs` application option, see http://resources.cumulocity.com/documentation/websdk/ngx-components/classes/ApplicationOptions.html#breadcrumbs.